 One project at a time, they’re helping the communities where they live and work recover from and become more resilient to disasters.
-Meet the 2018 Disaster Feedback Fellows of the Disaster Recovery Network at GlobalGiving.
+Meet the 2018 Disaster Feedback Fellows of the Disaster Recovery Team at GlobalGiving.

 In Mexico, Paloma Bonfil wants to create a space for women’s voices in disaster recovery.